markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

 ### Product

 The product was a service design that was passed, in a waterfall fashion, to the implementors.
-This was a result of how the larger project was organised and not the choice of me as a designer.
+This waterfall process was a result of how the larger project was organised and not a personal choice.

 Some design artefacts and one screenshot of the production service appear below.